 There are different types of databases:

-Browse databases and journals by content type in Turku UAS Finna.
+Browse databases and journals by content type in Turku UAS Finna:

 Google Scholar finds open access materials as well as some materials with restricted access.
 Google Scholar library links enables you to access the full text articles provided by Turku UAS.
 Please note that Google Scholar does not include all the library databases.